aws-samples/sagemaker-ssh-helper/FAQ.md

 Limiting this action only to SageMaker role as a resource will allow adding and updating tags only for the newly created activations (instances) and not for existing ones that may already belong to other users.

+# How to troubleshoot jobs that are failing with the exception or error?
+When the job is failing, the container stops, and you're not able to connect to the container anymore with SSM or SSH.

+To troubleshoot this situation, use the trick with `train_placeholder.py` described in the [README.md](README.md), and start your training script from the terminal or with the remote interpreter while the dummy script is running.

+A variation of this solution is to create a wrapper script, which executes your training script and sleeps forever after the training script exits.
+This is how after getting an error in CloudWatch you will be able to connect to the same container with SSM/SSH and troubleshoot its state.

 ## API Questions
 ### How can I change the SSH authorized keys bucket and location when running `sm-local-ssh-*` commands?
 The **public** key is transferred to the container through the default SageMaker bucket with the S3 URI that looks